 Marine Dimensions’ Ocean School offers popular Kids Sea Camps which are based in Bray and North Bull Island Nature Reserve.
 These courses are full of hands on activities that are bound to thrill and amaze any child interested in our marine world.
 Children are introduced to a whole host of sea creatures, including sharks, rays, starfish, crabs and lots more!

 Kids also get a chance to discover nature outdoors with an enthusiastic and experienced team of marine biologists.
 Outdoor activities include tide pooling, sand castle competitions, shark eggcase hunts and even seal watching!

 You May Also Enjoy Places to Visit in Ireland with Kids: Hidden Gems You Never Knew About!

 Science Birthday Parties for Kids

 Junior Einsteins Science Parties

 At Junior Einstein’s Science Parties, children get to make and take home their own slime!
-They wear Lab coats and goggles!
-Junior Einsteins brings their AMAZING science experiments to your child’s party.
-Children are enthralled by – 2 types of SLIME,
+They wear lab coats and goggles and are enthralled by two types of slime, as well as:

 - Electrocuting a Barbie doll on a Van Der Graff generator